eigenein/openwifi-client-android/readme.txt

 Join us on VK: http://vk.com/owifi
 Join our community on Google+: https://plus.google.com/communities/106829221677020050162

+0.1.7.2

+– Fixed the crash when a location provider is unavailable.
+– Removed unused advanced setting.
+– Local database size is slightly reduced.

 0.1.7

 This update changes the map refreshing algorithm.
 The new algorithm should work many times faster than the old one.